Ryan Gosling: 2004–2009: The Notebook and Half Nelson

 Gosling played an introvert who falls for a sex doll in the 2007 film Lars and the Real Girl.
 He drew inspiration from James Stewart's performance in Harvey.
 Roger Ebert felt "a film about a life-sized love doll" had been turned into "a life-affirming statement of hope" because of "a performance by Ryan Gosling that says things that cannot be said".
 Ann Hornaday of The Washington Post described his performance as "a small miracle ... because he changes and grows so imperceptibly before our eyes."
 However, Manohla Dargis of The New York Times felt "the performance is a rare miscalculation in a mostly brilliant career."
-He was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+He was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
 The film was a box office failure, failing to recoup its $12 million production budget.

 Gosling starred opposite Anthony Hopkins in the 2007 courtroom thriller Fracture.
 He originally turned down the role, but changed his mind when Hopkins signed on.
 Gosling noted that he was drawn to his character, Willie, because he had flaws and seemed like a real person.
 He spent time shadowing lawyers and observing courtroom proceedings in preparation for the role.
 Claudia Puig of USA Today declared that "watching a veteran like Hopkins verbally joust with one of the best young actors in Hollywood is worth the price of admission".
 Manohla Dargis of The New York Times felt it was a treat to watch "the spectacle of that crafty scene stealer Anthony Hopkins mixing it up with that equally cunning screen nibbler Ryan Gosling ...
 Each actor is playing a pulp type rather than a fully formed individual, but both fill in the blanks with an alchemical mix of professional and personal charisma."
 The film grossed over $91 million worldwide.